MadeByMike/madebymike/_posts/2015-8-22-pattern-robust-icons.md

 	</a>
 </div>

-It's easy to extend so I can usually drop it into almost any project.
+It's also easy to extend so I can usually drop it into almost any project.

 ##Usage